fanl0228/xWR6843_dataCollection/README.md

 ## How to Use it？
-    - Download This repository to D:
+    - Download this repository to D:
+    - Create "logs" and "RadarDate" directories
+    - pip install requirement.txt
-    - modify IWR6843_PKG/configs/profile_2d.cfg
+    - modify IWR6843_PKG/configs/profile_2d.cfg (If needed)
     - modify serial port